rupaut98/trae-agent/README.md

 # With custom working directory
 trae-cli run "Add unit tests for the utils module" --working-dir /path/to/project

-# Save trajectory for debugging
+# Save trajectory to a custom path
-trae-cli run "Refactor the database module" --trajectory-file debug_session.json
+trae-cli run "Refactor the database module" --trajectory-path my_trajectories/refactor_run

 # Force to generate patches
 trae-cli run "Update the API endpoints" --must-patch